Philip the Evangelist

 Philip the Evangelist (Φίλιππος, Philippos) appears several times in the Acts of the Apostles.
 According to the work, he was one of the Seven chosen to care for the poor of the Christian community in Jerusalem.
 He preached and performed miracles in Samaria, and met and baptised an Ethiopian man, a eunuch, on the road from Jerusalem to Gaza, traditionally marking the start of the Ethiopian Church.
 Later, Philip lived in Caesarea Maritima with his four daughters who prophesied, where he was visited by Paul the Apostle.

 New Testament

 Philip bore a Greek name.
 He is first mentioned in the Acts of the Apostles as one of "Seven Deacons" who were chosen to attend to certain temporal affairs of the church in Jerusalem in consequence of the murmurings of the Hellenists against the Hebrews.

 After the martyrdom of Stephen he went to "the city of Samaria", where he preached with much success, Simon Magus being one of his converts.
 He afterwards was told by an angel of the Lord to go to the road between Jerusalem and Gaza.
 There he instructed and baptized the Ethiopian eunuch; next he was "caught away" by the Spirit and "found at Azotus" (Ashdod); and then "passing through he preached in all the cities till he came to Caesarea" (Acts 8).
-Philip made Ceasarea Maritima his home.
+Philip made Caesarea Maritima his home.